DOG'S EYE VIEW...

 DEPTH PERCEPTION: Depth perception is enhanced in those regions in which the visual fields of the two eyes overlap.
 This will vary among breeds due to lateral placement of the eyes in the skull.
 The binocular overlap in people is approximately 140 degrees (with field of view at 180 degrees).
 In contrast, the dog with much broader Field of View (monocular fields of 270 degrees) has much narrower Binocular overlap of only 30-60 degrees.
 This binocular field (for depth perception) is tall, narrow and pear shaped.
 Depth perception is probably greatest when the dogs look straight ahead and is probably blocked by the nose in most breeds when dogs look below the horizontal.

-Author's Note: (Perhaps dogs jumping heights taller than their shoulder will experience this to a greater degree - looking below the horizontal bar (upon landing the previous jump) they are trying to focus on.
-Those with longer noses will have a more challenging time in this case?
-Setting a strong colour such as blue/black horizontal bar against clear vertical lines (wings with posts vs lattice) may assist in spotting the bar for these dogs?
+Author's Note: (Perhaps dogs jumping heights taller than their shoulder will experience this to a greater degree - ie a 20.5" dog has eye placement at 23-24" so looking below the horizon to sight the bar at 20-22" may be difficult with a longer nose blocking that viewing area?
+Will setting a strong colour such as blue/black horizontal bar against clear vertical lines (wings with posts) may assist in spotting the bar for these dogs?

 SUMMARY: Compared with the visual system in people, a dog's visual system could be considered inferior in such aspects as degree of binocular overlap, colour perception and visual acuity (depth perception/colour recognition/crisp focus) However, in other aspects such as ability to function in dim light, field of view ability to differentiate shades of grey and perhaps ability to detect motion, the canine visual system surpasses human making the dog a more proficient predator.
 Agility takes advantage of heightened motion sensitivity spotting a moving Handler, but all of the equipment is still.
 Lighting is often brighter vs dimmer, so that heightened ability is not being used to advantage either.